mbardoeChoate/CS570-Assignment-Branching/README.md

 each branch.
 Make good commit messages.

-Be sure to push your work back to github.
+Be sure to push your work back to GitHub.

 ## Extension Idea